Matliii/Web3-dashboard/README.md

 4. Check NFTs (Shows all the NFTs in your wallet)

-5. Send ETH (Send ethereum in RINKEBY testnet to another address)
+5. Send ETH (Send ethereum in RINKEBY's testnet to another address)

 ## This dashboard works in RINKEBY's testnet.